grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 ### Elements of API references

-Pay attention to properly documenting the most common elements of an API reference such as the title, parameters, return values, and so on.
-The following are suggestions that will help you to write more complete and consistent docs.
+Properly document the most common elements of an API reference, such as the title, parameters, return values, and so on.
+The following suggestions will help you to write more complete and consistent documentation:

 | Element                                               | Description                                                           |
 | ------------------------------------------------- | ----------------------------------------------------------------------- |